QuentinRa/blog.quentinra.dev/proj/agile-scrum/artifacts/product-backlog.md

 * **technical debt** (technical): this is what you have to do before starting to improve the code (refactor/create constants/normalize things/...)
 * **actions** (technical): changing your way of doing things (=from a retrospective)

-A user story is supposed to provide content about the task, so that you are "working with" the one that actually need it.
+A user story is supposed to provide content about the task, so that you are "working with" the one that actually needs it.
 We must know the **reason**, the **goal**, the **value**, and an **estimation** of the cost/value for the person needing this task to be done.

 The usual template is `"As a <type of user>, I <want to do something/goal>, so that <a reason/benefit>."`.

 > **TIP**: give colors according to the kind of stories.
 Or, you may give colors to epics and symbols to stories. <br>
-> **Note**: You can see an epic as the result of a succession of stories, and a bunch of epics are making an initiative (omitted).
+> **Note**: You can see an epic as the result of a succession of stories, and a group of epics is making an initiative (omitted).

 <hr class="sr">